- Coworking

 Booking systems

-Digitising your booking system lets members and teams easily reserve all sorts of spaces, like hot desks, dedicated desks, private offices, meeting rooms, and event venues.
-These systems show real-time availability, enforce usage rules (like booking limits or credit deductions), manage credit systems for flexible access, and apply cancellation policies.
-The goal?
-Super easy booking for members and smart allocation for you.
+Digitising your booking system lets members and teams easily reserve desks, offices, meeting rooms, and event venues.
+Systems show real-time availability, enforce booking rules, manage flexible access credits, and apply cancellation policies.

 Resource scheduling